SSAGESLabs/PySAGES/docs/notebooks/Harmonic_Bias_PySAGES_OpenMM.md

 ```

 <!-- #region id="YtUoUMEdKtH8" -->
 The next step is to define the collective variable.
-In this case we choose the two dihedral angles on the molecule as defined by it atom positions.
-We also choose the fix center point for the harmonic bias simulation and the corresponding spring constant.
+In this case, we choose the two dihedral angles on the molecule as defined by its atom positions.
+We also choose the fixed center point for the harmonic bias simulation and the corresponding spring constant.
 <!-- #endregion -->

 ```python id="zEH5jrRoKszT"